Overview

 Export Feature

-The Export Feature supports two main actions: previewing the content of a Resume
+The Export Feature supports two main actions: previewing the content of a Resume item, and

-then generating a .pdf
+then generating a .pdf file from it.

 Previewing a resume: rpreview